timschott/timschott.github.io/projects/sbotus.md

 I set out with the goal of constructing a model for each justice.
 I wanted to create a "virtual" courtroom where each justice model could play off the other's output and start a cycle of arguments based on generated samples.
 Unfortunately, a few limitations of my dataset and the model made themselves apparent after I created my first model, `scalia_1`.

 Now, any observer of the court knows that Scalia is hardly restrained when it comes to broadcasting his thoughts.
-The king of quips, as it were.
-His dataset was approximately 15k lines strong, which I assumed would hold up well to gpt-2's behind-the-scenes machinations.
-However, a great deal of Scalia's output stems from oral arguments.
-Roughly a third of his sentences originate in written opinions with the remaining two-thirds stemming from his inquisitive, borderline quizzical contributions to oral arguments.
+[The king of quips](https://www.nationalreview.com/2016/02/antonin-scalia-originality-wit/), or ["a twitter egg,"](https://gawker.com/scalia-is-a-twitter-egg-1714198342) depending on where you fall along the ideological spectrum.
+His dataset contained approximately 15k sentences, one of the most robust across all the justices.
+I hoped a set of this size would fraternize nicely with gpt-2's behind-the-scenes machinations.

-The context of these two situations matters a great deal during an unsupervised learning exercise such as this. gpt-2, as well as its next-gen follow-up, are bonafide memorization machines, churning through Wikipedia article, Reddit posts, etc. with aplomb.
-And the relative stability of those mediums serves as a boon for the learning task.
+However, looking more closely into the data, a great deal of Scalia's sentences stem from oral arguments.
+Indeed, roughly a third of his sentences originate in written opinions with the remaining two-thirds attributed to oral arguments.
+The divergent context of these two situations matters a great deal during an unsupervised learning exercise such as this. gpt-2, as well as its next-gen follow-up, are bonafide memorization machines, churning through Wikipedia article, Reddit posts, etc. with aplomb.
+And the relative stability of those respective mediums serves as a boon for the learning task.
 The stylistic and rhetorical difference between a written Supreme Court opinion and its corresponding oral argument, in my view, pose a problem for the learning task.
 By way of example, let's inspect two of Scalia's contributions to the record.

-Here he is,
+Here he is in *Federal Election Commission v.
+Akins*, [524 U.S. 11 (1998)](https://api.oyez.org/cases/1997/96-1590), a case litigating whether an individual could sue for a violation of federal law in regards to a statute enacted by Congress:

 >524.US.11_50 19980601 And finally, a narrower reading of "party aggrieved'' is supported by
 >the doctrine of constitutional doubt, which counsels us to interpret statutes, if possible, in